History of Seoul: Modern history

 High-rise office buildings and apartments began sprouting throughout the city during the construction boom of the 1980s.
 Pollution and traffic jams became major issues as urbanization in the country accelerated and more and more people began moving to Seoul and its surrounding areas.
 Despite a green belt established around the city to prevent urban sprawl, the Seoul metropolitan area soon became the third largest in the world in terms of population and one of the most crowded.

 Seoul was the host city of the 1988 Summer Olympics as well as one of the venues of the 2002 FIFA World Cup.

 Today, the population of the Seoul area comprises 20% of the total population of South Korea.

 During the 1990s, the city began to attract many workers from other countries, changing demographics.
 Previously, nearly all of Seoul's residents were Korean.
 Today, there are an estimated 200,000 foreign nationals living in Seoul.
 These include tens of thousands of English teachers from the United States, Canada, United Kingdom, Australia, New Zealand, and other English-speaking countries, as well as laborers from Bangladesh, China, India, Indonesia, Mongolia, Nigeria, Pakistan, the Philippines, Uzbekistan, and Vietnam.

 In 1995, the boundary between Seoul and Gwangmyeong rearrangement was implemented, merging parts of Cheolsan 3-dong, Gwangmyeong in the Geumcheon District of Seoul.
 Around the time of the 1995 municipal annexation in South Korea, the government once seriously considered a division of Seoul into several municipal or metropolitan cities, but the division plan foundered as it would be expected to cause serious problems in aspects of metropolitan governance in Seoul.

+In the same year, a building collapse killed over 500 people in Seoul, mainly due to rushed construction, lack of evacuation, and selfish management by the owners.
+The collapse caused outrage across the country, and it was almost entirely preventable.

 In addition, there are many language instructors from English-speaking countries such as Canada, Australia, New Zealand, South Africa, United States, and the UK.
 As a major business and financial center, Seoul also has many executives and analysts from North America, Europe, and Japan.
 Seoul ranks seventh in the world in terms of the number of Fortune 500 transnational companies headquartered there.
 It is also the world's second most expensive city, ahead of Tokyo and Hong Kong (ranked 3rd and 4th, respectively).

 On 29 October 2022, a crowd crush ended up killing at least 156 people, including at least 19 foreign nationals.